Makai HR Hawaii Business Owner Spotlight: Holu Hou Energy

 Q. Tell me about Holu Hou Energy.

 A. “Holu Hou Energy was founded by industry veterans at the beginning of 2019.
 We’re a leader in turn-key solar and energy storage solutions for all sizes of solar and energy storage projects.
-A lot of solar investment companies won’t touch anything less than a 100kW solar system but we are committed to projects of all sizes – which allows us to help non-profits get solar - by finding the right investor from our wide portfolio.
-Once the investor is found, they then own and manage the solar panels for the term of the agreement.
+A lot of companies won’t touch anything less than a 100kW solar system but we are committed to projects of all sizes – which allows us to help non-profits get solar - by finding the right investor from our wide portfolio.
+Once the investor is found, we then own and manage the solar panels for the term of the agreement.

 *Photovoltaics is a process that converts light into electricity using semiconducting materials that exhibit the photovoltaic effect.